LorBordin/ainulindale/_posts/2020-01-23-Three-facts-on-Clickbait-you'll-never-believe.md

 News websites are competing for our attention because they need it to thrive in today’s economy.
 Our interactions on these platforms generate invaluable data without which the machine intelligence that makes them so intuitive and personalised would fail to exist.
 All this comes at the expense of the depletion of real journalism.
 Important and renowned newspapers have started to produce clickbait contents as well.

-To better understand this phenomenon I have carried out an analysis, quantifying the amount of clickbait contents in mordern journalism.
+To better understand this phenomenon I have carried out an analysis, quantifying the amount of clickbait contents in modern journalism.
-I heve collected headlines from some of the most famous US and UK newspapers.
+I have collected headlines from some of the most famous US and UK newspapers.
 Data show the raising of the clickbait phenomenon over time.

-All the details of my analysis are available in my [GithHub repo] (https://github.com/LorBordin/clickbait_analysis).
+All the details of my analysis are available in my [GitHub repo] (https://github.com/LorBordin/clickbait_analysis).